zoxjs/website/pages/root/docs/Main Concepts/Plugins.md

 ```

 In this simplistic example we did not need classes,
-but the `plugin-system` was targeted for plugins
+but the `zox-plugins` are targeted for plugins
 which require setup, in form of passing props
 either through the constructor
 or by assigning the object properties directly,